Medically reviewed by Kristin Hall, FNP

 Finally, we’ve listed the options that are available to treat delayed ejaculation, from medications to psychotherapy, lifestyle changes and more.

-Most men can orgasm and ejaculate within a few minutes of "starting to thrust” during sex.
+Most men can orgasm and ejaculate within a few minutes of "starting to thrust” during sexual activity.

 Although the exact amount of time between initiation of sex and ejaculation varies, research suggests that the average intravaginal ejaculatory latency time (IELT) for men is several minutes — it’s worth generalizing, because some studies say anywhere from five to six minutes, while others put it somewhere around 10 minutes or even longer.